axismaps/axis-jekyll/_guides/visual-variables.md

 ![]({{site.baseurl}}/media/guides/selective.png)

-Shape is the only one of Bertin's variables that he thought is always *not* selective, along with orientation when used for area representation (e.g., polygons symbolized by differently angled stripe patterns).
+Shape is the only one of Bertin's variables that he thought is *never* selective, along with orientation when used for area representation (e.g., polygons symbolized by differently angled stripe patterns).

 ![]({{site.baseurl}}/media/guides/not_selective.png)